PBCore-AV-Metadata/pbcore-av-metadata.github.io/index.md

 </section>
 <section id="who-uses-pbcore" class="dark-grey">
   <h2 class="title red" style="font-weight: light!important;">Who uses PBCore?</h2>
-  <p>Louisiana Public Broadcasting, the American Archive of Public Broadcasting, and other organizations have chosen PBCore for its focus on audiovisual content and the ease with which they can share their records.
+  <p class="index-text">Louisiana Public Broadcasting, the American Archive of Public Broadcasting, and other organizations have chosen PBCore for its focus on audiovisual content and the ease with which they can share their records.
 Take a look at how people use PBCore, and find out how it can help you.</p>
   <a href="{{ site.url }}/pbcore-users.html"><button class="pb-button pb-button-who">LEARN MORE</button></a>
 </section>
 <section id="accessing-tools" class="grey-back">
-  <h2 class="red med-title">Accessing Tools and Delving Deep</h2>
+  <h2 class="red med-title bold">Accessing Tools and Delving Deep</h2>

   <div class="row">
     <div class="col-md-8">
-      <p>PBCore offers a rich set of features for anyone to use.
+      <p class="bold index-text">PBCore offers a rich set of features for anyone to use.
 Once you've familiarized yourself with the basics of PBCore, visit this section to learn precisely how to use the schema for your next project.</p>
     </div>

     <div class="col-md-4">